Lyotoc/ikuuu-autocheckin/README.en.md

 - `RETRY_DELAY`: Seconds between retries (`curl --retry-delay`).
 Suggested 2–5 seconds.
 - `CONNECT_TIMEOUT`: Seconds for connect phase (`curl --connect-timeout`), mainly TCP/TLS handshake.
 Increase to 15–30 for slow networks.
 - `MAX_TIME`: Per‑request total timeout (`curl --max-time`) including connect and transfer.
 The attempt is aborted when reaching this limit; usually used together with `RETRY`.
 Suggested 20–60.
+- `IKUUU_BASE_URL`: Base site for check‑in requests.
+Defaults to `https://ikuuu.de`.
+If the service migrates to another domain or you use a mirror, change this variable accordingly; cookies must be obtained from the same domain.

 Where to configure: Repository Settings → Secrets and variables → Actions → Variables (organization‑level variables also work).
+Note: obtain cookies from the same domain as `IKUUU_BASE_URL` (open `${IKUUU_BASE_URL}/user` and copy Cookie from Request Headers).

 ## Logic
 - Schedule: `15 0 * * *` (UTC)